davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

       - Why?
 In most file systems, `.` refers to the current directory, and `..` means the parent directory.
 These exist in *every* directory you open.
 So if you recursively open those up, then you'll just end up in an infinite recursion!

     - Once you have a name of a particular file or directory, you need to to test if it's actually a regular old file (or is it a shortcut?
 Is it a directory?)
-To get information on the file (how big is it?) you'll want to look into using the important `lstat(..)` system call provided in `#include <sys/stat.h>`
+To get information on the file (how big is it?) you'll want to look into using the important `stat(..)` system call provided in `#include <sys/stat.h>`
       - [sys/stat.h](https://pubs.opengroup.org/onlinepubs/007908799/xsh/sysstat.h.html)
-      - Note that the second parameter of `lstat(..)` accepts an *output parameter* (remember what those are from the previous assignment?), where it will update a `struct` with the file/directory's information.
+      - Note that the second parameter of `stat(..)` accepts an *output parameter* (remember what those are from the previous assignment?), where it will update a `struct` with the file/directory's information.
       - One of the data members in the output struct is a `mode_t st_mode`.
-You can run the following tests on this field to check if the file that you `lstat(..)`ed is a *regular file* or a *directory* using `S_ISREG(mode_t m)` and `S_ISDIR(mode_t m)` functions respectively.
+You can run the following tests on this field to check if the file that you `stat(..)`ed is a *regular file* or a *directory* using `S_ISREG(mode_t m)` and `S_ISDIR(mode_t m)` functions respectively.
 As mentioned earlier, you should ignore all other types of files.

 5. Other header files you may want to look into before getting started on this assignment:
     - [dirent.h](https://pubs.opengroup.org/onlinepubs/7908799/xsh/dirent.h.html) for `DIR` type for representing a directory stream.
 This is to be used in conjunction with `opendir()` system call.